Moist Caramel Cupcakes

 These are an absolute addiction and also messy cupcakes.
 The batter is my light and airy vanilla cupcake batter, which is simple and easy to make.

 In addition, for the frosting, I have used my absolute favorite Swiss meringue buttercream.
-And yet, you know that I have over 30 plus buttercream frosting recipes on this blog including my caramel buttercream which would be an absolute treat on these cupcakes.
+And yet, you know that I have over 30 buttercream frosting recipes on this blog, including my caramel buttercream, which would be an absolute treat on these cupcakes.

-So, if you prefer, you can also use my caramel buttercream frosting as I have done here in this recipe for this caramel cupcake recipe.
+So, if you prefer, you can also use my caramel buttercream frosting as I have done here in this caramel cupcake recipe.

 Bake the cupcakes